 Once you have your keys, there is an order to things.
 Do not skip any of these.

-- Register on the Padron Municipal at the Ayuntamiento (town hall) on Calle Real within 30 days.
+- Register on the Padron Municipal at the Ayuntamiento (town hall) within 30 days.
 You need your rental contract and passport.
 The Padron certificate is required to access public healthcare, enrol children in schools, and apply for a Spanish driving licence.

 - Internet.
-Movistar, Vodafone and MasMovil all serve La Linea with fibre.
-Budget €25 to €45/month.
+Movistar, Vodafone and MasMovil all serve La Línea with fibre connections.
+Industry estimates put standard residential fibre packages at around €25 to €45/month.

 Practical Notes for UK Tenants

 - Spanish contracts are in Spanish.
-If your Spanish is limited, get anything you sign translated or read by someone you trust before you commit.
+If your language skills are limited, get anything you sign read or translated by someone you trust before you commit.

 - Parking is tight in Centro.
 If you drive, check whether your flat includes a parking space or garage before signing.